Delaware Ivy VIP Limited-Term Bond

 0.81%

 Net expense ratio reflects a contractual waiver of certain fees and/or expense reimbursements from May 1, 2023 through April 30, 2024.
-Please see the fee table in the Series' prospectus for more information.
+Please see the fee table in the Portfolios' prospectus for more information.

 The performance and expense ratio information shown represent the performance and fees as they relate to actual shares of the Series.
 These examples do not include any fees or sales charges imposed by the variable insurance contract for which the Series is an investment option.
 If they were included, your costs would be higher and performance would be lower.
 Investors should consult the contract prospectus or disclosure documents for more information.